-Net cash used in operating activities was \$23.7 million for the three months ended March 31, 2023, compared to net cash used in operating activities of \$27.8 million for the three months ended March 31, 2022.
-Significant changes impacting net cash used in operating activities during the three months ended March 31, 2023 as compared to the three months ended March 31, 2022 were primarily due to the receipt of \$2.5 million in cash related to the release of indemnity funds previously escrowed as part of an acquisition in a prior year and changes in working capital.
+Net cash used in operating activities was \$60.2 million for the nine months ended September 30, 2023, compared to \$94.1 million for the nine months ended September 30, 2022.
+Significant changes impacting net cash used in operating activities during the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022 were primarily due to (i) cash sweeps of \$25.7 million received in 2023, \$15.2 million of which related to dates of service in 2022, (ii) \$2.5 million in cash received in 2023 related to the release of indemnity funds previously escrowed as part of an acquisition in a prior year, and (iii) changes in working capital.
+As previously disclosed, cash sweeps of \$12.3 million were received in the comparative period in 2022, but were recognized in 2021 in accordance with our revenue recognition policy resulting from the extended reporting period related to the delayed 2021 audit.